South Australian Certificate of Education: Current usage

-A number of countries utilize SACE (known as SACE International outside of Australia) as one of the pre-university qualifications.
+A number of countries utilise the SACE (known as SACE International outside of Australia) as one of the pre-university qualifications.

 Malaysia

-SACE International offered in Malaysia is effectively an almost similar programme as Australian Matriculation (AUSMAT).
+SACE International (SACEi) offered in Malaysia is effectively an almost similar programme as Australian Matriculation (AUSMAT) program.
 The difference being their examination board and course structure.
-AUSMAT is administered by Western Australian Certificate of Education Board while SACE International is administered by South Australian Certificate of Education Board.
-As for the course structure, AUSMAT consists of 50% coursework and 50% examination, while SACE International consists of 70% coursework and 30% examination.
+AUSMAT is administered by the School Curriculum and Standards Authority (SCSA) while SACEi is administered by the SACE Board.
+As for the course structure, AUSMAT consists of 50% coursework and 50% examination, while SACE International consists of 70% coursework and 30% examination.As well, the AUSMAT program only runs for one year (delivering only the Year 12 curriculum), whilst SACEi runs for two; however, the SCSA does offer the Western Australian Certificate of Education to its international schools, which runs for two years.

-Some of the private universities offering AUSMAT / SACE International in Malaysia include:
+Some of the private universities offering SACEi in Malaysia include: